 There are over 22,000 classes so you’re sure to find something that you like.
 SkillShare even offers you an opportunity to become a teacher and share your knowledge.

 There’s a monthly plan for 15.00 or a Premium plan that ends up being only 8.25 per month when it’s billed for the year at 99.00.
+New users can get their first month with SkillShare for free.
 SkillShare also has a business or Team plan that is available.

 Learn directing and filmmaking from the likes of Ron Howard, Spike Lee, Jodie Foster, Ken Burns or even Martin Scorsese.
 Learn writing from Shonda Rimes, Joyce Carol Oates, Judy Blume, Dan Brown, Malcolm Gladwell, or even Margaret Atwood.

 If you want to cook, there are classes from Gorden Ramsey, Wolfgang Puck, Alice Waters, and more.
-You can learn from Serena Willams, Simone Biles, Steph Curry in sports or Carlos Santana, Herbie Hancock, and even Christina Aguilera in the music category.
+You can learn from Serena Willams, Simone Biles, Steph Curry in sports, Carlos Santana, Herbie Hancock, and even Christina Aguilera in the music category.
 And so many more.

 As you can tell, I’m a huge advocate of MasterClass.
 Both my husband and I are enjoying the classes.
 Some we participate in fully.
 Some we just audit.
 But the best part of MasterClass is the community it creates.
 There are opportunities to share your work, ask questions, and even collaborate with others.